 When there are periods of profuse rains, the hole of the cave cannot swallow all the incoming water, so a real lake is then formed in the canyon, sometimes even 2 km long.
 Such floods were registered in 1883, 1896, 1930, 1934, 1935, 1961, 1964,1974, 1993, 2002 (two times), 2008 and 2009.
 The greatest of all ever known was the one from 1896, when the water lacked only 30m to reach the walls of the castle.

 Originally built in 1266, it was rebuilt in 15th and 18th centuries.
-Especially interesting is its web-like (or star-shaped) presbytery with a fresco cycle painted around 1460.
+St. Nicholas Parish Church presbytery displays a unique gothic groin vault with a series of late-gothic frescoes painted around 1460.

 For visit contact Parish office Pazin +385 (0)52 622 198

 The Franciscan Monastery - The monastery and the church of the Visitation of the Holy Virgin originate from the middle of the 15th century.
-The church has a late Gothic presbytery based on the model of St. Nicholas.
+The Church is adorned with a late gothic presbytery on the model of St. Nicholas’ Church.
 During the past centuries, the Franciscans held the pharmacy and the hospital in the monastery.

 A public school was there from 1781 to 1834, and a grammar school with classes in German from 1836 to 1873.
 Rim is the greatest holiday celebrated by the Pazin Franciscans.
 The Church has given a privilege to Franciscan order - everyone who visits the church of the Virgin of Angels in Assisi on August 2 gets an absolution of sins.
 That custom spread to many Franciscan churches including the one in Pazin.